Auction-Nudge/wordpress/readme.txt

 * The <a href="https://www.auctionnudge.com/help">Full Auction Nudge Help</a> section.
 * The <a href="https://wordpress.org/support/plugin/auction-nudge/">Plugin Support</a> forum on WordPress.org.

 == Screenshots ==

-1. Once installed on your site, Auction Nudge will always display your active eBay listings.
+1. Preview and customize your Shortcode.
-2. You can also display your eBay profile.
+2. Display your eBay profile.
-3. As well as your most recent eBay feedback.
-4. Setup the tools using the Auction Nudge box that appears under the content editor, then add the shortcode to the content editor.
-5. Widgets are available for each tool.
-6. Setting a default eBay username & eBay site will save you from entering them each time you want to add Auction Nudge to your page.
+3. Display your feedback profile.
+4. Add Shortcodes anywhere they are supported.
+5. Promote your eBay content on your site.
+6. A default eBay username saves time!

 == Changelog ==

 = 7.0 =

-* Release date: June 23rd, 2020
+* Release date: June 2020

-This is a major update to the plugin.
+**This is a major re-working of the plugin.
+The Meta Box is being retired in favour of full Shortcode support.**

+I have attempted to make every change backwards compatible to cater for all users.
+Please do <a href="https://wordpress.org/support/plugin/auction-nudge/#new-post">reach out</a> if you have any issues after updating.
+Cheers, Joe.

 **Added**

-* Multiple Shortcodes
-* Shortcode Generator

-**Updated**

-* **Design Refresh**
-* **Code overhaul** - the plugin code has been completely refactored to make maintenance and the development of new features less sucky.
-* **<a href="https://www.auctionnudge.com/wordpress-plugin/usage">Documentation</a>** - the plugin documentation has been updated.
+* **Multiple Shortcodes** - Add Shortcodes anywhere they are supported.
+Customize your content using Shortcode parameters (e.g. `[auction-nudge tool="listings" lang="french" maxentries="100" search_box="0"]`).
+* **Shortcode Generator** - This tool allows you to preview and customize your eBay content, providing you with the appropriate Shortcode.

+**Removed**

+* **Legacy Widget Support** - This feature is no longer supported.
+Check out the Shortcode Generator (Settings > Auction Nudge), or refer to the <a href="https://www.auctionnudge.com/wordpress-plugin/usage">Using the Plugin</a> page.

+**Changed**

+* **Meta Box** - This is now a legacy feature and is not recommended!
+Instead, try generating Shortcodes (Settings > Auction Nudge) and adding them anywhere Shortcodes are supported, or refer to the <a href="https://www.auctionnudge.com/wordpress-plugin/usage">Using the Plugin</a> page.
+For backwards compatibility, even with the Meta Box disabled (Settings > Auction Nudge), each post retains it\'s Meta Box options.
+* Major design and code overhaul.
 * Many many other bug fixes and improvements.

-**Removed**

-*

-**Legacy**

-* Meta
-* Widgets

-This is a recommended update, with lots of new features and further improvements in the works.

 = 6.2.3 =